 Another quick and easy solution to improve your epc rating is draught proofing.
 In most cases, fitting a letterbox on your front door, draught excluders around the windows, and sealant between floorboards can all be bought for under £25.
 For a more complete job, call a professional (£85 – £275 depending on the size and condition of your house, EST).

 3: Loft insulation

 Hot air rises – most of us will vaguely remember this from physics lessons in school.
 Well, without insulation, roughly 25% of heat in our homes escapes through the roof.

-Even if you have loft insulation already, it’s worth topping it up to current standards (270mm deep) to avoid being penalised on your EPC rating.
+Even if you have some cheap loft insulation already, it’s worth topping it up to current standards (270mm deep) to improve your EPC rating.

 4: Cavity wall insulation